Back to All States

 Does Florida have a 'Red Flag Law'?

 Yes.
-Florida's Risk Protection Order (RPO) law allows law enforcement to petition a court to temporarily remove firearms from someone who poses a danger to themselves or others.
-You must not sell to anyone subject to an active RPO, and our Bill of Sale requires the buyer to certify they are not under such an order.
+Florida's Risk Protection Order (RPO) law allows law enforcement to petition a court to temporarily remove firearms from someone who poses a danger.
+You must not sell to anyone subject to an active RPO.
+You can find more details on the FDLE RPO page.

 Is the 3-day waiting period required for private sales in Florida?

 It depends on the county.
-While state law applies the 'cooling-off' period primarily to retail, the Florida Constitution (Article VIII, Section 5(b)) allows counties to apply it to all firearm sales, including private ones.
-Always verify your local county ordinances before an immediate transfer.
+While state law applies the 'cooling-off' period primarily to retail, the Florida Constitution (Art.
+VIII, § 5(b)) allows counties to apply it to all sales, including private ones.
+Major counties like Miami-Dade and Broward often enforce this.

 Can I sell my gun to a friend at a gun show in Florida?

 Yes, but be careful.
-Florida law requires gun shows to enforce certain rules.
-If the sale happens on 'property to which the public has the right of access' for a gun show, local waiting periods and regulations apply even to private individuals.
+If the sale happens on 'property to which the public has the right of access' for a gun show, local regulations and waiting periods apply even to private individuals under Fla.
+Stat. § 790.0655.

 What is the age limit for private sales in Florida in 2026?

-To remain compliant with the 2018 Florida statutes, you should only sell to individuals who are at least 21 years of age.
-Selling a firearm to a minor or someone under 21 in many contexts is a high-level felony in Florida.
+To remain compliant with the Marjory Stoneman Douglas High School Public Safety Act, you should only sell to individuals who are at least 21 years of age.
+Selling a firearm to someone under 21 is generally prohibited under Fla.
+Stat. § 790.065(13).

 Does the buyer need a Concealed Weapon License (CWL) to buy privately?

 No. Florida residents can purchase firearms privately without a license.
-However, as a seller, asking for a CWL is the best way to verify that the buyer is not a 'prohibited person,' as they have already passed a state background check.
+However, asking for a CWL is the best way to verify the buyer has already passed a state background check.

 Can I sell to a 'Snowbird' or someone with an out-of-state ID?

 Federal law prohibits private sales across state lines.
-A 'Snowbird' must prove they are a Florida resident (e.g., providing a utility bill or tax record along with a photo ID) to complete a private sale.
-Otherwise, the transfer must go through a licensed FFL dealer.
+A 'Snowbird' must prove they are a Florida resident (e.g., providing a utility bill or tax record) to complete a private sale.
+Otherwise, use an FFL dealer.

 Do I need to report the sale to the FDLE or police?

-No. Florida does not maintain a state firearm registry.
-There is no requirement to notify the Florida Department of Law Enforcement (FDLE).
-Your signed Bill of Sale serves as your private, legal proof of the transfer.
+No. Florida does not maintain a state firearm registry and Fla.
+Stat. § 790.335 actually prohibits the creation of one.
+Your Bill of Sale is your own private, legal proof of transfer.

 Can I give or sell a firearm to a family member in Florida?

 Yes, transfers between family members are legal and do not require background checks.
-However, using a Bill of Sale is still highly recommended to document the change in possession for insurance purposes and future legal liability.
+However, using a Bill of Sale is still highly recommended to document the change in possession for liability protection.

 What if the buyer refuses to show their ID or sign the form?

 This is a major red flag.
-In Florida, you are legally liable if you sell to someone you have 'reasonable cause' to believe is prohibited.
-A refusal to provide ID or sign the Bill of Sale constitutes reasonable cause to abort the sale immediately.
+In Florida, you are legally liable under Fla.
+Stat. § 790.065 if you sell to someone you have 'reasonable cause' to believe is prohibited.
+Refusal to provide ID is sufficient cause to abort the sale.